 - Prepare a Working Interest Package which includes the following supporting documents:

-- Complete list of working interest percentages of each licensed entity held by the defunct licensee for which reimbursement is being requested and totaling 100 per cent;
+- Complete list of working interest percentages of each licensed entity held by the defunct licensee for which reimbursement is being requested and totalling 100 per cent;

 - A copy of the executed working interest agreement;